Player1os/system-configuration/script/linux/virtual_machine.md

 			1. Set the *Attached to* field to `Bridged Adapter` if possible, otherwise set it to `NAT`.
 	1. In the *USB* left vertical tab:
 		1. Select the `USB 3.0 (xHCI) Controller` option.
+	1. In the *Shared Folders* left vertical tab, for each required directory do the following:
+		1. Click on the *Folder with the green plus sign* button on the top right side of the window.
+		1. Enter the shared directory's path in the host machine.
+		1. Set the *Read-only* field to `FALSE`.
+		1. Set the *Auto-mount* field to `FALSE`.
 	1. Click on the **OK** button on the lower right portion of the window.

 # Install and configure the operating system